railsstudent/image-gallery-native-js/README.md

 * `ES2018` - write unit test and UI test codes to be executed by puppeteer and mocha
 * `gulp` - build system to minify codes, generate static website, hot reload and run linting and testing
 * `Eslint` - report bad coding styles in JavaScript files
-* `Mocha + Puppeteer` - execute unit tests and UI tests written in JavaScript
+* `Mocha` - execute unit tests and UI tests written in JavaScript
 * `Pupeeteer` - provide headless Chrome API to allow developer to run UI test on command line
+* `Karma` - test runner to run tests in headless browser and collect code coverage

 # Live Site
 https://jolly-mccarthy-37eb03.netlify.com/